Cloudxtreme/DDPS-db2dps/src/ddps-src/README.md

 <!-- ddpsrules del `ddpsrules active|awk ' $0 ~ /^-*$/ { next; }; $1 ~ /flowspecruleid/ { next; }; $1 ~ /^[-a-z0-9]+$/ { print $1 }'` -->

-If everything else fails, a full reset of all announcements may be initiated:
+If everything else fails, a full reset of all announcements may be initiated

 	kill_switch_restart_all_exabgp.pl